Prediction is very difficult, especially if it is about the future.

 The Roadmap is a schedule of events and Milestones that communicate planned Solution deliverables over a timeline.
 It includes commitments for the planned, upcoming Program Increment (PI) and offers visibility into the deliverables forecasted for the next few PIs.

-Of course, predicting the future is a hazardous business, and a Lean-Agile Enterprise must be able to respond to changing facts, learning, and business conditions.
+Of course, predicting the future is a hazardous business, and a Lean-Agile Enterprise must be able to respond to changing facts, learnings, and business conditions.
 The real world, however, occasionally demands some certainty.
 So it may be necessary for enterprises to predict on a longer term basis.
-(Some initiatives take years to develop, and some degree of commitment must be made to customers, Suppliers, and partners.)
-To this end, SAFe provides some guidance for forecasting over the longer term, based on the estimated scope of new work, the velocity of the ARTs and Solution Trains, and the current predictability of program execution.
+(Some initiatives take years to develop, and some degree of commitment must be made to Customers, Suppliers, and partners.)
+To this end, SAFe provides some guidance for forecasting over the longer term, based on the estimated scope of new work, the velocity of the Agile Release Trains (ARTs) and Solution Trains, and the current predictability of program execution.
 (See program predictability measure in Metrics).

 But the desired forecasting horizon must be balanced carefully.
 Too short, and the enterprise may jeopardize alignment and the ability to communicate important new future Features and Capabilities.
 Too long, and the enterprise is basing assumptions and commitments on an uncertain future.

 “Responding to change over following a plan” is one of the four values of the Agile Manifesto .
-In order to live up to that value, it should be obvious that it’s actually quite important to have a plan, as otherwise everything is a change, and the backlog is the “tail of the dog that is constantly wagged” by changes that should have been readily anticipated.
-In turn, this causes thrashing, excess rework, and excess WIP.
+In order to live up to that value, it should be obvious that it’s actually quite important to have a plan, as otherwise everything is a change, and the backlog is the tail of the dog that is constantly wagged by changes that should have been readily anticipated.
+In turn, this causes thrashing, excess rework, and excess Work in Process (WIP).
 It is demotivating to all.
 Planning helps eliminate unnecessary thrashing and that’s a good thing!

 The roadmap provides a plan that helps the teams understand their current commitments and the plan of intent in a broader context.
 The ability to routinely execute on those planned tasks provides a sense of personal satisfaction, as well as the extra mental and physical capacity necessary to respond to the real changes, those that could not have been anticipated.